rajkumarraibis/RajStudy/AI/Gen-AI/Major-EU-FitnessApp-GenAI-GPT4/MLOps Model Atrophy Data Drift.md

 ✅ **Automated retraining and redeployment** ensure the chatbot stays accurate.
 ✅ **Can be integrated with AWS SageMaker, GCP Vertex AI, or FastAPI CI/CD for production deployment**.

-### **🔹 Yes!
-OpenAI Creates a Personal Fine-Tuned GPT-4 Model for You**
-When you fine-tune GPT-4 using OpenAI’s API, **OpenAI hosts and maintains a custom version of GPT-4 just for you**.

 ---